Brady outplays Rodgers, Buccaneers rout Packers 38-10

 In addition to becoming the first team in NFL history to score at least 150 points and commit no turnovers through the first four games of a season, the Packers had only allowed three sacks before Sunday.

-The Bucs had two interceptions and two of their four sacks by halftime.
+The Bucs had two of their four sacks by halftime.

+“It was a pretty frustrating day.
+We got outcoached, got outplayed.
+You’ve got to give the Bucs all the credit in the world.
+They had a good game plan and they really took it to us in really all three phases,” Packers coach Matt LaFleur said.

+“We’ve just got to make sure we stick together.
+We’ve got to bounce back. … If you really look critically throughout the course of our week, it wasn’t our best (week of practice) and it showed today.
+That’s what happens,” LaFleur added.
+“We’ll find out what we’re all about.
+We’ve got to hit that reset button and bounce back.”

 BRADY VS. RODGERS